Performance Marketing · Google Ads

 What a Google Ads agency must truly deliver today.

 Anyone looking for a Google Ads agency usually has a concrete economic question in mind: will I get the return for my ad budget that the platform promises?
 The honest answer, after over ten years as a Google Ads agency: not without discipline at the control level.
 Performance Max takes control away, Smart Bidding hides logic behind algorithms, and account recommendations often serve Google's interests, not the advertiser's.
-Anyone running Google Ads today like in 2018 is burning money.
-But anyone who blindly trusts the system and clicks "apply recommendation" loses control over profitability.

 Concretely, that means: We build conversion tracking not as a compulsory setup, but as an economic data foundation.
 We use Enhanced Conversions for higher data quality.
 We cleanly separate brand and non-brand performance instead of drowning in the account aggregate.
 We review monthly which campaigns are still running at positive contribution and which aren't — and shut off without sentimentality what doesn't work.
 Our own feed management through our tool Delta ensures shopping and PMax campaigns work with clean, platform-specifically optimized product data — without Excel ping-pong and without one-size-fits-all feeds.